danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

     // .presentAsDocumentGroupModal(.overCurrentContext)
 ```

-This means that any view can now be programmatically presented as a modal from a `DocumentGroup`.
+This means that any views can now be presented as modal views from a `DocumentGroup`.

-However, as you may know, SwiftUI makes heavy use of view modifiers, which often return `some View`.
-This means that if we apply a to a `DocumentGroupModal`, it's no longer of the same type, which means that the extensions will no longer be available.
+As you may know, SwiftUI makes heavy use of view modifiers and `some View`.
+This means that if we apply it to a `DocumentGroupModal`, it's no longer the same type, which means that the extensions will no longer be available.

-To solve this, we can add an internal `DocumentGroupInspector` and make the presentation extensions apply to all views instead:
+To solve this, we can add an internal `DocumentGroupInspector` and make these extensions apply to all views instead:

 ```swift
 public protocol DocumentGroupModal: View, DocumentGroupInspector  {